tbruyelle/genbox/README.md

 The way the data was extracted is documented [here](SNAPSHOT-EXTRACT.md).

+> [!NOTE]
+> While this documentation is related to proposal 848, you can easily use it
+> for any other proposal.
+> The code itself isn't related to proposal 848.

 ## Verify the tally

 Considering all these files downloaded in the `data/prop848` diretcory, you can